Pat Foley: Career

 In 1964, Foley was allowed into the radio booth at Wrigley Field and sat alongside announcers Lou Boudreau and Jack Quinlan.
 This sparked his interest in play-by-play commentating.
 After calling baseball and hockey games at Michigan State University, in 1977 he began his career in Grand Rapids, Michigan announcing minor league hockey games.
 His father would take the recordings of Foley at Grand Rapids Owls' games and pass them along to Michael Wirtz, brother of Bill Wirtz, owner of the Chicago Blackhawks.
-This secured Foley a position at the company, and his first game the night Stan Mikita's number was retired in 1981.
+This secured Foley a position at the company, and his first game was the night Stan Mikita's number was retired in 1981.

-Foley worked for the Blackhawks as a play-by-play radio commentator from 1981–2006.
+Foley worked for the Blackhawks as a play-by-play commentator from 1981 to 2006.
 He was fired "amid a rift with [Blackhawks] management" in 2006.
 Foley spent the 2006–07 and 2007–08 AHL seasons calling games for the Chicago Wolves.
 He returned to the Blackhawks in 2008 following the death of Bill Wirtz, and partnered with Eddie Olczyk.
 On June 23, 2021, the Blackhawks announced via Twitter that the 2021–22 NHL season would be Foley's final season calling games.
 Foley explained his decision to retire, commenting, "I just don't have 82 in me anymore.
 That's a lot of games, and 82 is not for me.
 Will I never step behind a microphone again?
 Not saying that.
 But not full-time."
 He called his final official game on April 14, 2022, after 39 years with the Blackhawks.

+Invited by Nick Olczyk, the retired Foley joined him and Billy Jaffe in calling the 2023 NHL Winter Classic at Fenway Park on January 2, 2023.
+He and Bernie Federko were expected to call the 2025 NHL Winter Classic at Wrigley Field on December 31, 2024, for the Sports USA Radio Network.